Holidays in Term Time

 If you not pay the Penalty Notice, such cases you will be automatically summonsed to appear in Court for an offence under Section 444(1) Education Act 1996 and can result in a criminal conviction recorded against you.

 Courts have a wider range of sentencing options, which could include a maximum fine of up to £1000.

 The only statutory defences to the offence under Section 444(1) Education Act 1996 are:

-Should you wish to make a request for a holiday absence for your child please do so on the school’s Holiday Request Form (click to go to the form).
+Should you wish to make a request for a holiday absence for your child please do so on the school’s Request for Authorised Leave of Absence Form (click to go to the form).